withastro/roadmap/proposals/0046-astro-env.md

 https://github.com/florian-lefebvre/astro-env currently does [manual typing](https://docs.astro.build/en/guides/environment-variables/#intellisense-for-typescript) on behalf of the user.
 It's too basic and only handles static variables.

-## Dynamic variables using `Astro.env`
+## Secret variables using `Astro.env`

-The issue restrict dynamic variables usage inside `.astro` files (or endpoints `context`).
+The issue restrict secret variables usage inside `.astro` files (or endpoints `context`).
 It's common to be able to use it outside, eg. in `.ts`.
 That's why it uses an ALS.

 ## Using zod

 Using zod in the public interface isn't great as `.env` files remain strings, so it requires more work to get right ([especially for booleans](https://env.t3.gg/docs/recipes#booleans)) and we only support a tiny subset of zod APIs.

 We've also considered using it under the hood.
-While it's not an issue for static variables (build time, not part of the bundle), it would increase the bundle for runtime usage significantly.
+While it's not an issue for public variables (build time, part of the bundle), it would increase the bundle for runtime usage significantly.

 ## Providing fields helpers in a function